mahesh-panchal/nextflow-novice/_episodes/02-nextflow_foundation.md

 on supporting bioinformatics, and as such includes methods for supporting common file formats like fasta and fastq.
-Channels send data in a first in, first out manner (FIFO), however data may arrive at the next channel in a different order due to process execution time, or manipulation of channel values by channel operators.
+Channels send data in a first in, first out manner (FIFO), however data may arrive at the next channel in a different order (asynchrony) due to process execution time, or manipulation of channel values by channel operators.

 A process is a task that executes a user script.
 The script can be written in any computer language, although the default